What Is Bill C-8? Canada’s New Cybersecurity Law Explained for Small Businesses

 Tags: compliance, critical infrastructure, cybersecurity, legislation, security assessment

 Written by Mike Pearlstein, CISSP, CEO of Fusion Computing Limited.
 Helping Canadian businesses build and manage secure IT infrastructure since 2012 across Toronto, Hamilton, and Metro Vancouver.
+Updated June 22, 2026 to reflect Royal Assent.

 Key Takeaways

-Bill C-8 is the federal cybersecurity law that codifies what regulators have asked telecoms, banks, and energy operators to do for years.
 Most Canadian small businesses sit outside its direct scope, yet many will feel it through procurement clauses, insurer questionnaires, and supplier baselines.
-This guide covers what the bill is, who it covers, and where pressure lands for SMB suppliers.
+This guide covers what the new cybersecurity law is, who it covers, what changed when it passed, and where the pressure lands for SMB suppliers.

-Get a Free IT & Security Assessment
+Get a Free IT & Security Consultation

 What is Bill C-8?